pothitos/naxos/manual/README.md

 #### `void objectiveUpperLimit(NsInt max)`

 During search, this method defines an upper bound for the solution cost equal to `max`; the solution cost is expressed by the `NsProblemManager::minimize()` argument.
 In other words, the constraint *cost_variable* <= `max` is imposed.

 Besides, after the beginning of search—when `nextSolution()` is called for the first time—we cannot add more constraints by calling `NsProblemManager::add`, e.g. via `pm.add(X <= 5)`.
 Only this function (`objectiveUpperLimit`) can impose such a constraint, but only onto the cost variable.

 #### `void timeLimit(unsigned long secs)`

 Search will last at most `secs` seconds.
 After this deadline, `nextSolution()` will return `false`.

 #### `void realTimeLimit(unsigned long secs)`

 It works like the previous function, but the `secs` seconds here are real time; in the previous function it was the time that CPU has spent for the solver _exclusively_.

 #### `void backtrackLimit(unsigned long x)`

 If `x` is greater than zero, it makes `nextSolution()` return `false` after search has backtracked `x` times, from the moment that this function was called.

 #### `unsigned long numFailures()`

 Returns the number of failures during search.

 #### `unsigned long numBacktracks()`

 Returns how many times the solver has backtracked during search.

 #### `unsigned long numGoals()`

 Returns how many goals have been executed.

 #### `unsigned long numVars()`

 Returns the number of the constrained variables that have been created.
 Note that the number includes intermediate/auxiliary variables—if any—that the solver has automatically constructed.

 #### `unsigned long numConstraints()`

 Returns the number of the problem constraints.
 Note that the number includes intermediate/auxiliary constraints—if any—that the solver has automatically created.

 #### `unsigned long numSearchTreeNodes()`

 Returns the number of nodes of the search tree that the solver has already visited.

 #### `void searchToGraphFile(char *fileName)`

 Stores into a file named `fileName` a representation of the search tree.
-The file format is called `dot` and the application Graphviz can graphically display it.
+The file format is called `dot`, and the application Graphviz can graphically display it.

 #### `void restart()`

 Restores the constrained variables (i.e. their domains) to the state they were initially, a little bit after the _first_ `nextSolution()` was called.
 More specifically, it restores the state that existed immediately before the first `nextSolution()` call, but keeps the changes that were made in order to achieve the first arc-consistency of the constraint network (see the [Search via Goals](#search-via-goals) section for the arc-consistency definition).
 In other words, this function restores the constraint/variable network to the first arc-consistency state that took ever place (before the execution of any goal).

 This method also cancels all the goals that were about to be executed.
 That is, if we wish to begin search (with a `nextSolution()` call) after a `restart()`, we have to declare a goal to be executed (using `addGoal()`), otherwise there is no goal!

 `restart()` does _not_ affect the variable that was the argument of `minimize()`—also known as _objective_ or _cost variable_.
 That is, it does _not_ restore this variable to its initial state.
 For example, if the objective variable had initially the domain `[0..100]` and before `restart()` had the domain `[0..10]`, then after `restart()` is called, the domain will be kept `[0..10]`.

 We cannot call this function inside goals, but outside them.
 E.g. we can call it at the code "level" we call `nextSolution()`.

 # Expressions

-In order to connect the variables, we take advantage of the overloaded operators and we create expressions and combinations of them.
+In order to connect the variables, we take advantage of the overloaded operators, and we create expressions and combinations of them.
 A simple expression can be even a variable or an integer.
 An expression is designated _Expression_.

 ## Expressions for Constraints

-Expressions for constraint are denoted _ExprConstr_ and they are a subcategory of the general expression category _Expression_.
+Expressions for constraint are denoted _ExprConstr_, and they are a subcategory of the general expression category _Expression_.
 They are mainly used as `NsProblemManager::add()` arguments and for the creation of meta-constraints.
 The following are _ExprConstr_:

  * $_Expression1_ \; \mathrm{op} \; _Expression2_,
    \quad   \mathrm{op} ∈ { `<`, `<=`, `>`, `>=`,